ScalaConsultants/mesmer/README.md

 # Local testing

-There is subproject test_app that contains simple application that uses Akka cluster sharding and uses Akka metrics extension.
-It requires postgres instance running with database akka created (schema will be created automatically)
+`test_app` subproject contains an example application that uses Akka Cluster sharding and with Akka metrics extension.

+## Database setup

+The application requires a PostgreSQL instance.
+The database has to contain the schema for Actor Persistence journal.
+You can find the relevant sql statements in docker/schema.sql.

+If you want to run everything with default value you can just run `docker-compose up` in the `docker` directory.

+## Application setup

+If you're running the database with the default value you can just do `sbt run`.

+Otherwise you might need to override the expected values in the application by setting some or all of the following environment variables:
+- `DB_HOST` (default: `localhost`)
+- `DB_PORT` (default: `5432`)
+- `DB_NAME` (default: `akka`)
+- `DB_USER` (default: `postgres`)
+- `DB_PASS` (default: `12345`)

 ## New Relic agent